martenframework/marten-redis-session/README.md

 end
 ```

-It should be noted that you can also leverage the `redis_session.namespace` setting to configure a "namespace" for the keys that will be used to persist session data.
-This can be useful if your Redis instance is shared and you need to prevent conflicts between session data keys and other Redis keys.
+It is also worth mentioning that you can leverage the `redis_session.namespace` setting to configure a "namespace" for the Redis keys that will be used to persist session data.
+This can be useful if your Redis instance is shared for various purposes and you need to prevent conflicts between session data keys and other Redis keys.
 For example:

 ```crystal
 Marten.configure do |config|